Contact

 • reduce international uncertainty

-However, a choice of law must meet legal requirements.
-Not every choice is automatically valid.
+A choice of law must meet legal requirements.
+Not every choice is automatically valid, and the consequences can differ for each part of the divorce.

 Concurrence of jurisdiction and applicable law

-For guidance on international cases, read more about our international divorce lawyer:
+For guidance on international files, read more about the working method of our international family law lawyer.

 Practical scenarios